Fernando d'Ávalos: Legacy

-Family
+Issue

 D'Ávalos married Vittoria Colonna in 1509 but had no children; his title descended to his cousin Alfonso d'Ávalos, Marques of Vasto, also a distinguished imperial general (who in fact led the Imperial musketeers at Pavia).

 In literature

 The Italian historiographer Paolo Giovio published a contemporary biography in Latin of Fernando Francesco which was included in his Vitae (illustrium virorum).

 It was subsequently translated by Lodovico Domenichi and published in Florence in 1551.
 Giovio's biography was also translated into Spanish by Pedro de Vallés in 1553 as Historia del fortissimo y prudentissimo capitan Don Hernando de Ávalos.

 The novel Die Versuchung des Pescara by Conrad Ferdinand Meyer is about him.

 John Webster's The Duchess of Malfi, first performed in 1613–1614, makes numerous references to The Marquess.